You are new to this knowledge. You are excited about what it can offer you. But there are so many voices, who can you trust?

 Whether you are learning from me or someone else, I want you to know this basic foundation so you can quickly recognize the phony incorrect teachings.

-So here are tips for exposing bad Khemetic teachers number one through five.
+So here are tips for exposing phony Khemetic teachings number one through five.

 - These bad khemetic teachers do not understand what an allegory is.
 An allegory is defined as a story with two levels of meaning.
 The first is, of course, the surface story and the events happening in the story.
 In our case, it is Egyptian/Khemetic myths.